-This chapter will briefly describe how a common smart-phone with built-in digital camera can be used for image based object recognition.
+We will briefly describe how a common smart-phone with built-in digital camera can be used for image based object recognition.
 A GPS device, built-in or connected to the phone via cable or Bluetooth can help to accelerate the recognition process considerably.
 The overall concept consists of three main phases.

-In the first phase a software client is activated by a user on his personal smart phone.
-The software can be directly downloaded from a website with the internet enabled smart-phone and then installed on the device.
-The software-client offers functionality to take a picture of an object the user wants to identify.
-Next, if available, the smart-phone reads the actual position from the GPS device.
+In the first phase, a software client is activated by a user on his personal smart phone.
+The software can be directly downloaded from a website to the internet enabled smartphone and will then be installed on the device.
+The software-client offers functionality to capture an image of an object the user intends to identify.
+Next, if available, the smartphone reads the actual position from the GPS device.
 If the GPS cannot obtain a position for any reason, the cell information of the phone-network provider can be used to approximate the user location instead.
-The picture of the object and the position of the snapshot-location are put together into a SOAP Message and send to the image-recognition web-service, running on a dedicated server, over an common wireless internet connection like GPRS or UMTS.
+The image of the object and the position of the snapshot-location are combined together into a SOAP Message and send to an image-recognition web-service, running on a dedicated server, over a common wireless internet connection like GPRS or UMTS.

-In the second phase the web-service reads the request from the client (smart-phone) and extracts the picture and the GPS position.
-The picture is then analysed by an image recognition algorithm to obtain representative features of the picture like edges and significant surfaces or colour transitions.
-Next, these features are compared with an object-database.
-The database contains pictures of different objects, with the pre-processed features and the position of the snapshot-point.
+In the second phase, the web-service reads the request from the client (smart-phone) and extracts the image and the GPS position.
+The image is then analysed by a dedicated recognition algorithm to obtain representative image features like local descriptors that characterize a specific object.
+Next, these features are compared with reference features stored in an object-database.
+The database contains images of different objects, with the pre-processed features and the position of the snapshot-point.
 The object is then identified by matching the features of the user-picture with the features of in the database.
-This matching process is, in the case of a big database with many objects, very time consuming and that is where the GPS position can help.
-To accelerate this process the objects in the database can be filtered with the users GPS position.
-Only those database objects come into account for the matching process, which have corresponding pictures with a snapshot-point near the users-position. (see Fig. 3.)
+This matching process can become, in the case of a large database with many objects, very time consuming and that is where the GPS position can help.
+To accelerate this process the set of objects under investigation in the database can be selected with the users GPS position.
+Only those database objects come into account for the matching process, which have corresponding images with a snapshot-point near the users-position.
+(Fig. 3.)
 Once the object is identified the object-database is queried for some information containing text and pictures.
 This information is integrated into a SOAP-message and is then send to the smart-phone client as response.

 In the third phase the web-service response is presented to the user on the smart-phone.
 Additional to the object quick information containing text and pictures there is an URL which can be used by the user to obtain detailed information about the object.
 The URL can be viewed in a common smart-phone internet browser like "Opera" or "Pocket Internet Explorer".
 The URL contains, as a parameter, the unique identification number of the desired object and links to a dynamic website, which is generated at runtime on the server.
 The layout of the website is optimized for the requesting hardware platform - because different smart-phones have different display resolutions.
-The following Figure shows the whole technical concept and its three phases.
+Fig. 2 illustrates the complete technical concept and its three phases.